 Aside from the monitor, there's an old Xbox 360 and an Xbox One S that sit on my desk.

-Technically I have 3 Xbox 360's (two slim's & 1 original) in my house and two Xbox One's (the S and and original).
+Technically I have 3 Xbox 360's (two slim's & 1 original) in my house and 3 Xbox One's (the S, and original, and one of the discless ones).

 I recently (writing this in Aug 2018) retired my old Nexus 4 after using it for ~5-6 years.
-It ended up getting replaced by a Moto G5 Plus which I've been really happy with so far (TBF: my phone needs are very modest).
+It ended up getting replaced by a Moto G5 Plus which is alright (TBF: my phone needs are very modest).

 I'm a big-time Visual Studio Code user.
 I started with VS Code around October of 2017 and it's now replaced pretty much everything else I've ever used (prior to VS Code I used PyCharm for Python dev, and prior to PyCharm I used Eclipse with the PyDev extension, and prior to that I used Vim).